 5 Deliciously Illegal Food Crimes

-On April 8, thieves in Germany made off with 5 metric tons of Nutella chocolate-hazelnut spread—estimated worth: $20,710—from a trailer parked in Bad Hersfeld.
-The owners of the lot might want to consider hiring security guards; reportedly, a load of energy drinks was also stolen from that location.
+In April 2013, thieves in Germany snatched 5 metric tons of Nutella chocolate-hazelnut spread—estimated worth: $20,710—from a trailer parked in Bad Hersfeld.
+Reportedly, a load of energy drinks was also stolen from that location.

-Aunt Jemima would be horrified: In 2012, police in Quebec made three arrests in the theft of six million pounds of syrup from Canada’s strategic maple syrup reserve.
-The thieves rented a separate portion of the reserve’s Saint-Louis-de-Blandford warehouse, which contained 16,000 54-gallon barrels, for an unrelated business—and when no one was around, they siphoned syrup from those barrels.
-They even filled some barrels with water to disguise their crime, which was eventually discovered during one of the facility’s biannual inspections.
+Aunt Jemima would be horrified: In 2012, police in Quebec made three arrests in the theft of 6 million pounds of syrup from Canada’s strategic maple syrup reserve.
+The thieves rented a separate portion of the reserve’s Saint-Louis-de-Blandford warehouse, which contained 16,000 barrels, for an unrelated business—and when no one was around, they siphoned syrup from those barrels.
+They even filled some of the 54-gallon barrels with water to disguise their crime, which was eventually discovered during one of the facility’s biannual inspections.

 The thieves sold the syrup themselves from a shop in nearby New Brunswick and shipped it to buyers in Ontario, Vermont, and New Hampshire.
 Approximately two-thirds of the stolen syrup has been located, and authorities are trying to seize it—but even if they don’t, the owners of the pilfered product won’t lose: The syrup is insured.